Atos: Atos Healthcare

 During its time operating the Work Capability Assessment (WCA) the company's healthcare division, Atos Healthcare, faced extensive criticism over its practices.
 In August 2015, statistics from the DWP showed that 2,380 people had died between 2011 and 2014 soon after being found fit for work through disability benefit assessments.
 In 2014, "the DWP negotiated an early exit from the existing WCA contract with the private firm, Atos, after raising concerns about the quality of its work".
 Nevertheless, in 2016 Atos was still undertaking work for the DWP in assessing Personal Independence Payment (PIP) applications.
 The Press Association said in 2017 that Atos, used by the DWP to make its decisions, were due to be paid more than £700m for their five-year contracts against an original estimate of £512m.

 When Atos took over administering PIP, estimates of how fast claims could be processed were over-optimistic as were estimates of how easily claimants could get to assessment centres.
 This led to delays in assessments, distress to claimants and unexpectedly high costs.
 Atos was accused of misleading the government.

 Atos developed a computer system that would extract data from GP's computers nationwide.
 Costs rose from £14 million to £40 million and it was felt Atos had taken insufficient care how it spent taxpayers' money.

 When Atos lost the contract for fitness to work tests, Richard Hawkes of Scope said, "I doubt there's a single disabled person who'll be sorry to hear that Atos will no longer be running the fit-for-work tests."
-Hawkes claimed the "fundamentally flawed" test should be "more than an exercise in getting people off benefits.
-It should make sure disabled people get the specialist, tailored and flexible support they need to find and keep a job."